PrestaShop/prestashop.github.io/news/_posts/releases/2018-12-18-prestashop-1-7-5-0-available.md

  - development
 ---

-After a Beta and a Release Candidate, the long awaited PrestaShop 1.7.5.0 is released and is available for download.
+After a Beta and a Release Candidate, the long awaited PrestaShop 1.7.5.0 has been released and is available for download.
 As usual, you can upgrade with the Auto upgrade module.
 However, considering that the current period is usually critical for merchants sales, for sure, some might prefer to wait for a more appropriate time :-)

 ![1.7.5.0 Available](/assets/images/2018/12/1.7.5.jpg)